 Scalloped Potatoes is such a classic side dish that pairs well with practically any type of meat.
-Scalloped potatoes are basically potatoes that are evenly sliced and then smothered in a seasoned cream sauce, before being baked to perfection.
+Evenly sliced spuds that are then smothered in a seasoned cream sauce, before being baked to perfection.

 Ingredients

-- Potatoes Yukon potatoes have a tender skin which don’t require peeling which makes this the perfect potato variety for this easy recipe.
+Yukon potatoes have a tender skin which don’t require peeling which makes this the perfect potato variety for this easy recipe.
 They also hold their shape well for a pretty presentation.
+An alternative would be Russet potatoes, which are high in starch and low in moisture.
+They keep their shape during baking and come out nice and fluffy.

+Allow the potatoes to cool completely.
+Cover well and refrigerate for up to 4 days.
 On the day of serving, remove from the refrigerator and allow to sit for about 30 minutes.
 Bake uncovered for about 30 minutes or until potatoes are tender and sauce is bubbling and heated through.
+You can also freeze the potatoes by putting them in an airtight container first.
+They can be frozen for up to 3 months.
+After the 3 months, the potatoes will still be safe to eat but will degrade in quality.
+Let them thaw overnight in the fridge before reheating, as explained above.

 Classic Scalloped Potatoes